-CHEMCOM - 120300
+CHEMISTRY IN THE COMMUNITY (CHEMCOM) - 120300

+Recommended: Biology

-Elective Course Period Offerings: Blocked; 2 Terms; 2 Credits Recommended: Biology This course does not count towards the RAI or meet Regent University Admission Requirements.
+This course does not count toward the RAI or meet Regent University Admission Requirements.

 ChemCom is a study of chemistry in the community.
 Although the majority of chemistry objectives will be discussed in the class, the objective is to integrate environmental, societal and political issues into the study of chemistry.
 Students will be required to complete group work, laboratory analysis and work individually to solve chemistry problems.
 Furthermore, students will be required to be actively involved in discussions about current trends in chemistry and the impact that science has on the world around us.
 Approximately 85% of the topics covered in "Chemistry" class will be covered in ChemCom as well.